quantumlib/Cirq/docs/gates.md

 calling the gate on the qubits.
 The object created by such calls is an ``Operation``.

-This can be compared to circuit diagrams often seen in quantum computing papers and textbooks.

 ## Gates versus Operations

 ![Structures in Cirq](moments.png)